Beta (climbing)

 Competition bouldering climbers at the IFSC World Cup 2017 pre-inspecting the boulder problems to figure out the beta.

 Beta is a climbing term that designates information about how to ascend a climbing route, and the specific climbing techniques required—and how to apply them—to overcome the key challenges encountered.
 Traditionally sourced in climbing guidebooks, online databases and apps now provide detailed climbing beta.
-The term is attributed to Texan climber Jack Mileski.
+The term is attributed to New Jersey climber Jack Mileski.

 When a climber completes a route on their first attempt and without falling, it is called an onsight if they had no beta, or a flash if they had beta (a completion after several failed attempts is called a redpoint).
 New grade milestones in the on-sighting and flashing of routes are actively followed in the climbing media.
 The discovery of new beta has led to the re-grading of notable and historic climbing routes.